gruntwork-io/terragrunt/docs/_docs/04_reference/cli-options.md

 **Environment Variable**: `TERRAGRUNT_PARALLELISM`

 When passed in, limit the number of modules that are run concurrently to this number during *-all commands.
+The exception is the `terraform init` command, which is always executed sequentially if the [terraform plugin cache](https://developer.hashicorp.com/terraform/cli/config/config-file#provider-plugin-cache) is used.
+This is because the terraform plugin cache is not guaranteed to be concurrency safe.

 ### terragrunt-debug